CVliner/groupie-tracker-filters/README.md

 You have to pay attention to the locations.
 For example Seattle, Washington, USA is part of Washington, USA.

-### Instructions and allowed packages

-    The backend must be written in Go.
-    You must handle website errors.
-    The code must respect the good practices
-    It is recommended that the code should present a test file.

-Only the standard Go packages are allowed.

 ### Run locally
 - Clone the project
 - Go to the project directory